MikroElektronika/mikrosdk_click_v2/clicks/proximity6/DETAILS.md

 ## Examples Description

-> This application demonstrates the use of Proximity 6 click board by reading and displaying the raw data measurements from 4 photodiode channels.
+> This application demonstrates the use of Proximity 6 Click board by reading and displaying the raw data measurements from 4 photodiode channels.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c